ARM-software/arm-trusted-firmware/docs/user-guide.md

 bootloader stage.

 The linker scripts define some extra, optional symbols.
-They are not actually used by any code but they help in undertanding the bootloader images' memory layout as they are easy to spot in the link map files.
+They are not actually used by any code but they help in understanding the bootloader images' memory layout as they are easy to spot in the link map files.

 #### Common linker symbols